DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 The training/validation/huc splits are also recorded below.
 The expirement was then run by importing the module `multi-huc-expirement.py` and by calling the function
 `run_expirement(train_hucs, val_hucs, test_hucs)` Note that during training data is split into batches and shuffled for randomness, so different runs of the same expirement may result in somewhat different outcomes.

-The results were gathered over three MLflow expirements(using the same parameters), each on a subset of the total hucs used, to make run_times manageable******
+The results were gathered over three MLflow expirements(using the same parameters), each on a subset of the total hucs used, to make run_times manageable.

 The metrics discussed above were downloaded from ML flow using the notebook **TO INSERT** and analyzed using the notebook **TO INSERT**